Investors

 She started her career in Lippo Group in 2009 when she joined the Times Bookstore.
 In 2011 she joined PT Matahari Putra Prima Tbk’s Corporate Legal & Corporate Services, then since 2013 joined PT Multipolar Tbk’s Corporate Legal & Corporate Services.

-She obtained a double degree in Executive Master of Business Administration from University Pelita Harapan and Peking University in 2015 and a Bachelor of Science (Hons) in Business Information System from the University of Derby.
+She obtained her Master of Law degree from Universitas Pelita Harapan (2023), a double degree in Executive Master of Business Administration from Pelita Harapan University and Peking University (2015), and a Bachelor of Science (Hons) in Business Information System from the University of Derby (2002).

 Appointment of Corporate Secretary